top of page

 Together, the human being grows.

-A village that carries you — even when you never asked for it.
+A village that carries you — even when you did not ask.

-Community in Eden does not mean noise, closeness, or obligation.
+Community in Eden does not mean constant closeness or obligation.

-It means that you no longer have to carry life alone.
+It means you no longer walk through life alone.

 A village that knows itself.